67: No Such Thing As The Hoo-Hah Monologues

 And one theory as to why

 Really?
-I mean, I think it's the fairy.
+I mean, I think it's the theory.
 I'm not sure it's true.

-You know how, James, you insist on ordering a panino when you go into a cafe rather than panini?
+You know how, James, you insist on ordering a panino when you go into a cafe rather than panini.
 I do indeed.
-Right.

-In the same vein, do you also use the garderobe wardrobe thing to excuse the fact that you piss in the wardrobe all the time at home?
+In the same vein, do you also use the garderobe wardrobe thing to excuse the fact that you put it in the wardrobe all the time at home?

 Nothing wrong.

-Okay, time for fact number three, and that is James.
-Okay, my fact this week is that the word marvelous has fallen in use from 155 times per million 20 years ago to only two times per million today.
+Okay, my fact this week is that the word marvellous has fallen in use from 155 times per million twenty years ago to only two times per million today.

-If anyone says society isn't in decline, then I think we've disproved them here.
+If anyone says society isn't in decline, then I think we've just proved them here.

 Yeah, so just about language changing and stuff, and it's a bit of a shame.
-I think the word marvelous is quite a good word, and I think it's a shame we're not using it anymore.
+I think the word marvellous is quite a good word, and I think it's a shame we're not not using it anymore.

 Yeah, I yeah.

-W with that kind of um the disappearance that it's like achieving right now, are we going to lose it?
-Uh I don't think we'll lose it, but it's just become old fashioned really.
+W with that kind of um disappearance that it's like achieving right now, are we going to lose it?
+I don't think we'll lose it, but it's just become old-fashioned, really.

 But it there I think there is hope for marvellous because words go up go up and down, don't they?